GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E07_MythNotes.md

 One Woman standing up to the music programmed into her head.
 One woman, Nina Paley, standing up to the hive mind in America.

 I see Episode Seven making parallels to Elvis music drawing / attracting (with hot women) a person to Vegas / West Gate hotel suite.
 The hive mind programming of Carol and Koumba Diabaté.
 Pied piper song metaphors.
 Themes of Elvis and Carol with the police car, jail-breaking an Apple iPhone / jailbreaking the hive mind. https://www.youtube.com/watch?v=gj0Rz-uP4Mk

+&nbsp;

+## Television Programming

+I'ts called programming, hive mind programming.

+New York Music Industry Howard Bloom: Billy Joel, Michael Jackson, Styx, Prince.
+He wrote an entire book about the Pluribus "Hive Mind" in August 2000 - more than 25 years ago.  https://www.goodreads.com/work/quotes/23539-global-brain-the-evolution-of-mass-mind-from-the-big-bang-to-the-21st-c

+* "Howard Bloom (born June 25, 1943) is an American author.
+He was a music publicist in the 1970s and 1980s for singers and bands such as Prince, Billy Joel, and Styx.
+He has published a book on Islam, The Muhammad Code, an autobiography, How I Accidentally Started The Sixties, and three books on human evolution and group behavior: The Genius of the Beast, Global Brain, and The Lucifer Principle."

+Cool dude!
+Styx, a great band from Chicago.
+"The Grand Hive Mind" 1977: https://www.youtube.com/watch?v=nO62scTZ7Qk